Darky-Lucera/NotificationManager/README.md

 # NotificationManager

 ​NotificationManager is a thread-safe, easy-to-use utility for sending and receiving notifications.
 It allows you to decouple different modules of your application.
+It can also simplify multi-threaded communication in many cases.

 This utility is based on a previous one we used in **Lucera Project**'s **MindShake** game engine.
 But the previous version was programmed in _C++98_ and instead of _any_ it used our own implementation of _variant_.
 But in essence, it is the same.